 What happens if my vehicle fails the inspection?

 A retest will be required, the engineer will go through the failure points with you at the time of inspection followed by a failure report sent via email 3-5 working days after inspection.
-Once these areas have been rectified, you will need to rebook your vehicle in for a re Inspection.
-From January 2017, if the vehicle fails and requires a retest, as along as the vehicle is brought back within 30 days, the retest fee is £65.00.
+Once these areas have been rectified, you will need to rebook your vehicle in for re-inspection.
+If the vehicle fails and requires a retest, as along as the vehicle is brought back within 30 days, the retest fee is between £65 and £95.
 Over 30 days, the car will need a full inspection at the full current inspection cost.

 What happens when my vehicle passes the inspection?

-Once the Vehicle has passed the inspection (Which is backed by HPI and MIRRC Thatcham) HPI will then change the Categorisation on their register of write offs from VCAR- Vehicle Condition Alert Register Category S (previously C) or Category N (previously D) to Condition Inspected.
+Once the Vehicle has passed the inspection, HPI will then change the Categorisation on their register of write offs from VCAR- Vehicle Condition Alert Register Categories C, D, S, & N to Condition Inspected.
 A report on the Vehicle and a Certificate of Inspection (Once the Vehicle passes the Inspection) will be supplied in three to five working days and also you will receive a letter of confirmation from HPI.

 What if my vehicle is for private hire or taxi usage?

 If your car is a private hire vehicle / taxi or intended for this use, please inform us which council you require us to send paperwork to which is issued via email within 3 – 5 working days (Saturday is not included as a working day)

 - We do not inspect Motorbikes